 Proving causation and negligence in a commercial vehicle crash is complicated.
 These accidents often require an involved investigation as there may be multiple injured parties, one or more people or companies at fault, and multiple insurance companies.

-The Bradley Law Firm will conduct an exhaustive investigation to determine how your accident occurred and identify all possible avenues of compensation. ‘
+Bradley Law Personal Injury Lawyers will conduct an exhaustive investigation to determine how your accident occurred and identify all possible avenues of compensation. ‘

 We will gather and assess evidence with experts that may include:

 - Truck driver logs

 - Trucking company records, training procedures, hiring practices, and more